 We’re excited to share with you all the offerings that are available to you in the Wisdom Experience this February.
 As a member you have access to a rich world of Dharma inspiration for your study and practice, with new content being added each month.
 Enjoy!

 In his new Lecture Series, Robert Thurman brings us through a fascinating journey into the heart of what he terms the “Buddha Revolution.”
 Over the course of six lectures, we learn from him how Buddhism is not socially apathetic, but rather based on an ethical way of living in the world that focuses not on outward conquest but conquest of self.
 Professor Thurman takes us through what this revolution means and its five principles, as well as how systems such as Mahāyāna and Vajrayāna developed and how they flourished in Tibet.
 The first lecture is available now to all Free, Plus, and All-Access members of the Wisdom Experience.
-Lectures two through six will be released weekly over the next five Mondays and are available exclusively to Plus and All-Access members.
+Lectures two through six will be released weekly on Mondays and are available exclusively to Plus and All-Access members.

 Dr. Joanna Cacciatore’s course, Bearing the Unbearable, has been added to the digital catalog of courses available to All-Access members.